mariajdavis/Git-Terminal-User-Documentation/index.md

 ## About the Project

-The project was designed to help fellow computer science students with the basics of Git on Mac's Terminal interface.
+The project was originally designed to help fellow computer science students with the basics of Git on Mac's Terminal interface.

 &copy; 2020 by Diyar Ravandi & Maria Davis (BCIT, Vancouver, Canada)